wix-incubator/frontend-debugging-101/README.md

 fix code by
 ===========
-1. refactore code (in the chrome dev tools)
+1. refactore code (in the chrome dev tools).
 2. click ctrl+s or command+s.
 3. make sure the "code changed successfully!" console message - **if this is not shown then something went wrong with the recompilation**

 * you can refresh the page and your code changes will be saved - click reset level to return to original code.